Abdul Rahman Ibrahim: Selangor, Kelantan TNB and second stint with Perlis

 He were signed by Selangor FA in 2001 as head coach, guiding them to Malaysia FA Cup title in 2001.
 After his contract were ended in June 2002, he were back in Terengganu as director of football in 2003.
 Abdul Rahamn returned to coaching in 2004, taking the helm of club side Kelantan TNB FC.

 He returned to Perlis in 2005.
 He was successful during his second spell as Perlis coach, winning 2005 Super League Malaysia, 2006 Malaysia Cup, 2007 Malaysia Charity Shield, as well as 2005 Malaysia Cup runners-up, and two-times FA Cup runners-up in 2006 and 2007.

 Foreign sojourn with Deltras

 Abdul Rahman signed for Liga Indonesia club, Deltras Sidoarjo in early 2008.

 PKNS FC, and third time with Terengganu

 He returned to Malaysia and signed for PKNS FC in 2009.
 He guided the team to the 2011 Malaysia Premier League championship, and promotion to the 2012 Super League Malaysia.
-Abdul Rahman successfully maintained the club in the Super League for two seasons, and also guided the club to the Malaysia Cup quarter-finals for two seasons in a row.
+Abdul Rahman successfully maintained the club in the Super League for two seasons, and also guided the club to the Malaysia Cup quarter-finals for two consecutive seasons.

 At the end of 2013 season, Abdul Rahman accepted Terengganu's offer to become their head coach once more, starting from 2014 Malaysia Super League season.
 He relinquished his post in May 2015, after a poor run in the league and issues with the team management.

 He has yet to return to football coaching after leaving Terengganu.